icaroponce/appstore/README.md

 Retrieves the full detail of an application.
 Options:

 - `bundleId`: the Itunes bundleId.
 This parameter must be provided.
-- `country`: the two letter country code to get the list from.
+- `country`: the two letter country code to get the app from.
 Defaults to `us`.

 Example:

 ```elixir
 {:ok, app} = AppStore.App.get_details "com.midasplayer.apps.candycrushsaga"

 app["sellerName"]
 #"King.com Limitied"
 ```